-The AC will continue to review and monitor the adequacy of the Company's internal controls and risk management practices, taking into consideration the risks which the Group is exposed to, the likelihood of occurrence of such risks and the costs of implementing controls.
+The AC will continue to review and monitor the adequacy and effectiveness of the Company's internal controls and risk management systems, taking into consideration the risks which the Group is exposed to, the likelihood of occurrence of such risks and the costs of implementing controls.

-For FY2017, the Board has received assurance from the CEO and Finance Directorthat (a) the financial records of the Group have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; and (b) the Group's risk management and internal control systems are sufficiently effective.
+For FY2018, the Board has received assurance from the CEO and Finance Director that (a) the financial records of the Group have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; and (b) the Group's risk management and internal control systems are sufficient, adequate and effective.

-At present, the AC and Board rely on reports from the Finance Director to identify material non-compliance or internal control weaknesses.
-There were no major internal control weaknesses highlighted for the attention of AC for FY2017.
+The AC and Board received reports from the Finance Director who identifies material non-compliance or internal control weaknesses.
+There were no major internal control weaknesses highlighted for the attention of AC for FY2018.
 The AC and Board also review the management letter, if any, prepared by the external auditors on control weakness relevant for the preparation of financial statements.

-The Board, through the AC, reviews the adequacy of the Group's risk management framework and internal controls, to ensure risk management and internal controls are in place.
+The Board and the AC, reviews the adequacy and effectiveness of the Group's risk management framework and internal controls, to ensure risk management and internal controls are in place.
 In this aspect, the AC reviews the audit plans, and the findings of the auditors and ensures that the Group follows up on auditors' recommendations raised, if any, during the audit process.
-The AC guides Management to check and ensure the adequacy of the internal controls.
-Based on the internal controls and risk management framework established and maintained by the Group, work performed by the external auditors (to the extent as required by them to form an audit opinion on the statutory financial statements), periodic reviews performed by the Management and assurance from the CEO and Finance Director, the Board with the concurrence of the AC, is of the opinion that the Group's internal controls in addressing financial, operational, compliance and information technology risks, and risk management systems are effective and adequate in the current scope of the Group's business environment and to provide reasonable assurance of integrity to safeguard its assets and shareholders' investments, against material misstatement.
+The AC guides the Management to check and ensure the adequacy and effectiveness of the internal controls.
+Based on the internal controls and risk management framework established and maintained by the Group, work performed by the external auditors (to the extent as required by them to form an audit opinion on the statutory financial statements), the report from the internal auditors, periodic reviews performed by the Management and assurance from the CEO and Finance Director, the Board with the concurrence of the AC, is of the opinion that the Group's internal controls in addressing financial, operational, compliance and information technology controls, and risk management systems during the year are effective and adequate to safeguard its assets and ensure the integrity of financial statements.